 The Arizona Trail Association is an Equal Opportunity Employer.
 Interested individuals are encouraged to apply by sending the following documents by email to Matthew Nelson, Executive Director (email@example.com):

 - Current curriculum vitae with relevant education, professional experience, and current certifications

-- Three references, including name, telephone number, e-mail, and context of professional connection
+- Three references, including name, telephone number, email, and context of professional connection

-If you enjoy working outdoors with others and are interested in a leadership position within a small nonprofit organization making a big impact on individuals, communities and landscapes throughout Arizona, please apply today.
+Applications will be accepted immediately and the position will remain open until filled – ideally before the 2022-23 school year begins in August.
+Interviews will be conducted in person or by video conference.
+Qualified applicants can expect two to three interviews.
+If you enjoy working outdoors with youth and are interested in a leadership position within a nonprofit organization making a big impact on individuals, families and communities throughout Arizona, please apply today.